ios-dev-tools/awesome-ios-dev-tools/README.md

 * [MeterReporter](https://github.com/ChimeHQ/MeterReporter) - Lightweight MetricKit-based diagnostics reporting can relay MetricKit payloads to a backend, which processes and symbolicates them into data that is very close to the MetricKit JSON structure.
 It adds fields to support the additional features.

+* [Mockoon](https://mockoon.com/) - Mockoon is the easiest and quickest way to design and run mock REST APIs.

 * [Navicat](https://www.navicat.com/) - Navicat is a great tool for managing databases on iOS.
 It offers general database functions like editing/designing tables, data entry, SQL dumping, and creating/editing users, as well as other useful features such as the Import/Export Wizard, Report Builder, Data Modelling, Query Builder, Code Com

 * [netfox](https://github.com/kasketis/netfox) - Netfox is a lightweight, easy to set up, network debugging library that records all executed network requests and provides a log of all requests, including yours.
 You can shake your device to view a list of all requests and responses, and search and filter to help you find the right request.